Skip to content

 Type Description

-Iterable[Tuple[str, str, T]]
+Iterable[tuple[str, str, T]]

 Yields tree in format branch, stem, and node